-Originally known as the Eastern Campus, the Alexandria Campus began construction of the Bisdorf Building in 1971.
-In the summer of 1973, classes were moved from the original Bailey's Crossroads warehouse to the Alexandria Campus.
-By the fall quarter, more than 6,000 students were registered for classes.
+first-time known as the Eastern Campus, the NOVA Alexandria Campus began construction of the Bisdorf Building in 1971.
+In the summer of 1973, classes were moved from the original Bailey's Crossroads warehouse to the NOVA Alexandria Campus.
+By the fall quarter, more than 6,000 students registered for classes.

-Today, the Alexandria Campus has the second-highest enrollment at the College and boasts four buildings, including the Rachel M. Schlesinger Concert Hall and Arts Center, which opened in the fall of 2001.
+Today, the NOVA Alexandria Campus has the second-highest enrollment at the College and boasts five buildings, including the Rachel M. Schlesinger Concert Hall and Arts Center, which opened in the fall of 2001.
 Our latest addition, the Center for Design, Media and the Arts is a state of the art facility currently houses programs in music, arts, photography, communications studies, cinema, theater, graphic design, early childhood education

 Welcome to NOVA’s Alexandria Campus.
 We invite you to become a part of our dynamic and diverse community of learners.
 We are a student-centered campus that recognizes the unique opportunity we have to inspire, teach and support you, as you strive to achieve your educational goals.
 Whether you choose to pursue an associate degree and transfer to a four-year college or university, seek career training leading to a certificate and employment, or engage in lifelong learning opportunities, we are here to guide you.